sevvandi/netseer_paper/paper/paper.md

 [//]: # (BO: Ordering wise, we could change the order.)
 [//]: # (BO: Currently it's - Introduce Netseer > then issues with normal forecasting > FBA)
 [//]: # (BO: Instead could - Issues > Introduce Netseer > FBA.)
-Our proposed software, `netseer`, combines time-series forecasting with Flux Balance Analysis (FBA) [@whatIsFlux, @patternsAndDynamics] to predict graph structures.
+Our proposed software, `netseer`, combines time-series forecasting with Flux Balance Analysis (FBA) [@whatIsFlux; @patternsAndDynamics] to predict graph structures.
 Typically, in time-series forecasting the network is assumed to be fixed and known which is inflexible when dealing with dynamic graphs. `netseer` uses FBA, a mathematical approach used widely in biochemistry for describing networks of chemical reactions.
-We have adapted FBA towards graph prediction **--Cite original paper?--**, which allows for graph prediction involving changes in the number of vertices and edges, something that to our knowledge has not been studied before.
+We have adapted FBA towards graph prediction[@predictingGraphStruc], which allows for graph prediction involving changes in the number of vertices and edges, something that to our knowledge has not been studied before.

 # Statement of need

-**--Primarily, the purpose of the software.--**
+**-- Primarily, the purpose of the software.--**
-**--- Where does netseer fit in against related work.--**
+**-- Where does netseer fit in against related work.--**

-`netseer` is an R and Python-based package that uses an adapted form of Flux Balance Analysis to predict graph structures from time-series graphs.
-It is published on both CRAN[@netseerR] and PYPI [@netseerPy] under the `netseer` package.

-As `netseer` is relevant to professions that occupy differing programming language ecosystems, `netseer` has both an R and Python implementations that act in parity.
-The underlying logic of the `netseer` packages is available in a publication [@predictingGraphStruc].
+The purpose of `netseer` is to provide a novel yet low resource method of predicting graph structures for fields where modelling the future state of dynamic graphs is important, such as traffic forecasting where available routes and traffic load are constantly changing at different time intervals.
+With the intent of being as impactful as possible in different fields, `netseer` has been implemented as both a Python package and an R package for flexible adoption.

-**--BO:I'm more unfamiliar here.
-We're comparing to DAMNETS and AGE I believe--**
+**--BO:We're comparing to DAMNETS and AGE I believe--**
 **--BO: I'll probably be working on this part for a bit--**
-**----**
+**--Links to other papers: [DAMNETS](https://arxiv.org/abs/2203.15009), [AGE](https://dl.acm.org/doi/10.1007/978-3-030-47426-3_34), [Meta Study with both](https://dl.acm.org/doi/10.1145/3642970.3655829)--**
+**-AGE Seems to require access. --**
 Other contemporary approaches, such as DAMNETS[@damnets] and AGE[@age] typically use more resource intensive techniques like predictive/generative AI to achieve a predicted graph from a sequence. `netseer` however is more resource efficient as it utilises a **--graph and constraint based methodology using FBA???**.

 # Usage

-`netseer` processes suitable discrete time-series graphs that are in an ordered sequence (e.g. by time) and grow over time **--Double check that growing is needed.
-I believe so**.

-**--Short description here of what are some alternatives to netseer.
-I assume we would talk about how FBA lets us use changing weights in vertices compared to standard approaches.**

-**--Are there any research projects using netseer.**
+`netseer` has both a Python and R implementation as packages that use an adapted form of Flux Balance Analysis to predict graph structures from an ordered time-series list of graphs.
+It is published on both CRAN[@netseerR] and PYPI [@netseerPy] under the `netseer` package. `netseer` operates on a load then predict methodology, where iGraph compatible graphs are loaded into memory as an ordered list, then the graph list is used for predictions.
+Both the Python and R implementations have methods for generating dummy data, and the Python implementation has helper functions for loading graphs from local directories.
+The dummy data can be generated with different constraints, such as exponential growth between time-series steps, or linear growth.

 ![A time-series graph growing, with a 1 step prediction by netseer.\label{fig:graph_grow}](assets/netseer.svg)

 # Examples

-Predicting a graph 1 step into the future.
+Loading a set of graphs from GML files, then predicting a one step into the future.

+## Python Implementation

 ``` Python
 # Load the graphs.